No Samsung Portable Ssd is Connected Android: Quick Steps!

 Below are some solutions that can help you get your SSD up and running:

-Reset The Ssd To Factory Settings:
+Reset The SSD to Factory Settings:

 - Press and hold the power button on your Samsung Portable SSD until the device turns off.